czhangy/UCLA-Core/Upper-Divs/CS-118/notes.md

 - Stuffing Design by Sublayering
   - Frame => Stuffer => Add flags => Physical layer => Remove flags => Destuffer
-  - Sublayering is a good design technique within layers as well
+  - Sub-layering is a good design technique within layers as well
   - What happens if input data contains `01111110`?
 If the receiver gets `111110`?
 - Byte Stuffing
   - Same as bit stuffing, except at byte (character) level